akjmicro/dclang/README.md

 * You can also put the executable in /usr/local/bin or what-have-you.

-* Experiment as you wish with compiler optimizations in the Makefile, particularly with floating-point options, since 'dclang' is heavily reliant on them.
+* Experiment as you wish with compiler optimizations in the Makefile, particularly with float-point options, since 'dclang' is heavily reliant on them.

 * For interaction, it's nice to use 'rlwrap' to get readline line-history: